arugoa/cse15l-lab-reports/lab-report1.md

 Where you should replace zz with your unique account.
 You can find your course account at [https://sdacs.ucsd.edu/cgi-bin/gpstart](https://sdacs.ucsd.edu/cgi-bin/gpstart) by entering your ucsd uername and pid.

-Once you enter that, The terminal will ask you for your password:
+Once you enter that, the terminal will ask you for your password:

 ![Image]()